 # Introduction

 When integrating with an API, understanding the various types of authorization is essential to ensure secure and reliable access to protected resources.
-In this article, we will explore and explain the differences between three common types of authorization: Bearer token, client credentials application, and authorization code application.
+In this article, we will explore and explain the differences between three common types of authorization: Bearer token, API credentials application, and authorization code application.
 Let's delve into each of these authorization methods and their respective use cases.

 # Bearer Token